marshackVB/databricks_feature_store/README.md

     - Navitate to the Feature Store icon on the left pane of the Databricks UI.
 There will be two entries, one for each feature table.

-5. Open the **fit_model** notebook and create an MLflow Experiment as detailed in the first cell; adjust the mlflow.set_experiment() location to your own Experiment's location.
+5. Run the **fit_model** notebook, which will perform the following tasks.
+    -  Create an MLflow experiment
+    - Create a training dataset by joining the two Feature Store tables
+    - Fit a model to the training dataset
+     - Log the model and the training dataset creation logic to the MLflow experiment
+     - Create an entry for the model in the Model Registry
+    - Promote the model to the 'Production' stage

-6. Run the **fit_model** notebook.
+6. Run the  **model_inference** notebook, which will perform the following tasks.
+    - Create a sample DataFrame of new record ids to score
+    - Create a helper function that given a model name and stage, will load the model's unique id

-7. Navigate to the MLflow Experiment and click on the run created by the notebook above.
-[Publish the model](https://docs.databricks.com/applications/machine-learning/manage-model-lifecycle/index.html#create-or-register-a-model-using-the-ui) to the Model Registry.
-Name the model and change the model's stage to 'Production'.
+    - Apply the model to the record ids.
+MLflow joins the relevent features to the record ids before applying the model and generating a prediction.

-8. Open the **model_inference** notebook and replace the model's name referenced by get_run_id() to your model's name in the Model Registry.
-Run the notebook to perform inference.